 Additionally, some health practitioners recommend a specific diet for individuals with compromised renal function to promote the healthy function of the kidneys and prevent damage.
 This may involve:

-- Reduce carbohydrate intake to control blood glucose levels
+- Reducing carbohydrate intake to control blood glucose levels

-- Monitor protein intake to 15-20% of total diet
+- Monitoring protein intake to 15-20% of total diet

-- Increase vegetable and fiber intake to maintain bowel habits
+- Increasing vegetable and fiber intake to maintain bowel habits